 Urban Agriculture program includes 1.0 FTE and 5.0 LTE positions and expenditures of about \$150,000.
 The Community Gardening Program started in 1972 on the County Grounds.
 Since that time we have continuously supported community gardening on 70 acres most of which is owned by Milwaukee County.
 Our gardening community is comprised of mostly senior citizens, low income and immigrant families.
 We also have many families passing the tradition of growing their own food to their children.
 Of the 70 acres we steward throughout Milwaukee County approximately 40 are tilled.
 Other areas in the gardens greenspace are used as pollinator gardens, woodlands, garden drives and walkways, and educational ecosystems.
-Our garden plots which include families, small scale farmers (MicroFarmers) and food pantry gardeners.
+Our gardens are located on 11 community garden sites.
+Over 2500 people benefit directly from renting our garden plots which include families, small scale farmers (MicroFarmers) and food pantry gardeners.